wetware/casm/specs/pex.md

 ```

 #### View Merging Policies

-Pex makes use of three parameters to tune the policies for merging the view.
+PeX applies the three following policies, in sequence, to merge a view.
+Each policy has an associated parameter, shown in bold.

-- **S**(wapping): the number of items to be evicted from the head,
+1. **S**(wapping): the number of items to be evicted from the head,
    after merging local and remote views.
 The local view is put in front of the
    remote one, so removing from the head, means prioritizing entries from the
    remote view.
 This parameter is used to reduce the randomness in the network.
    The higher the value, the more random the network will be.
-- **P**(rotection): the number of oldest entries to be protected from eviction.
+2. **P**(rotection): the number of oldest entries to be protected from eviction.
    This parameter is used to tune the speed at which disconnected/partitioned
    peer are removed from the network.
-The higher the value the slower the speed.
+The higher the value, the slower the speed.
-- **D**(ecay): the probability of evicting the protected oldest entries.
+3. **D**(ecay): the probability of evicting entries in the "protected" buffer.
-  `D` probability is applied by doing `rand.RandomFloat64<D`.
-If it results to
-  `True`, the youngest (among oldest) is evicted and the probability is applied
-  again.
-But if it results to `False`, no entry is evicted, and consequent
-  evictions applying `D` stop.
-This parameter is used to tune the speed at which
+   The decay policy is applied by repeatedly drawing from a uniform distribution
+   and comparing against the threshold `D`.
+If a sample `d < D`, the youngest
+   record in the protected buffer is evicted.
+This process repeates until `d >= D`
+   or the protected buffer is empty.
+In effect, the decay parameter `D` controls
-  disconnected/partitioned peer are removed from the network.
-The higher the
+   the speed at which stale records are purged from the network.
+Higher values of
-  probability the higher the speed.
+   `D` remove stale records more quickly, at the cost of partition-resistance.

 #### Node Age

-In order to implement the ploicies, it is necessary to track the age of each gossip
+Multiple stages of the PeX protocol depend on a notion of a gossip record's _age_.
-record contained in a node's view.
-To this end, `GossipRecord` contains a
+To this end, `GossipRecord` contains an integer field called `Hop`, which is incremented
-`Hop` field, _i.e._ a counter that is incremented by a peer when it receives
-the record in the course of a gossip round.
-The hop counter represents
+when the record is received by a peer during a gossip round.
+The value of this hop-counter
-the "age" of a node insofar as the number of gossip rounds
+is taken as the "age" of a record, as it increases over time.
-(and therefore network hops) of a record are a function of *t*.
-After every
-gossiping exchange, the ages of the nodes stored in the resulting view are increased.

-When a node sends its local view to another, the sender adds itself to the local
-view with a Hop Counter of zero.
-This is a heartbeat mechanism.
-When adding
-itself, it will be the youngest peer of the local view that receives the other node.
+During the push-pull phase, each node appends its own record, with `Hop=0`, to the view
+it transmits its counterparty.
+This serves as a heartbeat mechanism, ensuring that
+"young" records are perpetually injected into the cluster by active nodes.

 #### Record Sequence